romrawinjp/romrawinjp.github.io/content/projects/tangled.md

 # Here are what I was thinking

 - I intentionally removed Flynn from the original Tangled's scene because I think we need to express who we are.
 As a human, we are on this path of life alone.
-Life is short; it is not worth staying at what is not you.
-We must potent by our own values without outside stimuli.
-I want to tell people who see my art; be proud, be true, be genuine to your ownself.
-That was also what I want to tell every woman (inspired from my strong mom).
+Life is too short to stay at something that isn't you.
+We must be potent by our own values, not by outside influences.
+I want to tell people who see my art to be proud, sincere, and authentic to themselves.
+That was also what I want to tell every woman (inspired by my strong mom).

 - This character is not me!
 When I modeled, I think she/they is/are the person I would want to be right now/ in the near future.
-Personality that she can express is confident at a humble threshold, inspired by powerful passions, and always felt loads of positivity in this cruel world.
+Her personality is confident at a humble level, driven by powerful passions, and has always felt a lot of positivity in this cruel world.

 - Initially, I didn't imagine that she will be in a happy scene.
-I've wanted to model her to feel hopeful.
+I wanted to model her to feel hopeful.
 At the end, it is actually what I want.
 If you see the pic immidately, you will feel she is happy.
 But for a longer time, you will see her hope and relief from her eyes (which is match the scene perfectly).

-- Boat over the sea stands for <b>aloneliness</b>.
+- Boat over the sea stands for <b>loneliness</b>.
 Lanterns surrounded the boat means <b>hope</b> for me.